instructions-d-installation/installation-instruction/doc/dev_docs/architecture.md

 The missing IDE support can be bypassed by developing the configuration in different files (`.yml` and `.json`).
 The composite format could be build in the future by the cli from those separate files.

+## CLI

+Options for configurations are generated on the fly.
+Click `MultiCommand` is used for loading the configuration file and parsing the schema for options.